Course Information

 Computer, Cell Phones, and Email Policy

-I ask you not to use your computers or cell phones in this class.
-They are almost always a distraction.
+I ask you not to use your computers or cell phones in this class, unless I invite you to use computers for a special task.
 (If there is a special reason that you need a computer, please contact DSS so they can approve the exception).
-Students using cell phones during class will find their participation grade negatively affected.
-If you find this policy frustrating, then I encourage you to watch the Frontline documentary: Digital Nation http://www.pbs.org/wgbh/pages/frontline/digitalnation/view/?utm_campaign=viewpage&utm_medium=grid&utm_source=grid .

 Email is useful for setting up appointments or informing me about emergencies, but about most other things, I prefer to meet with you face to face.
 This is what office hours are for.
 Do not be scared; I am nice!
 If my office hours conflict with your schedule, I will be glad to work with you to find a time that does fit.